python/cpython/Doc/library/socket.rst

 .. function:: getprotobyname(protocolname)

-   Translate an Internet protocol name (for example, ``'icmp'``) to a constant suitable for passing as the (optional) third argument to the :func:`socket` function.
+   Translate an Internet protocol name (for example, ``'icmp'``) to a constant suitable for passing as the (optional) third argument to the :func:`.socket` function.
 This is usually only needed for sockets opened in "raw" mode (:const:`SOCK_RAW`); for the normal socket modes, the correct protocol is chosen automatically if the protocol is omitted or zero.